jtlinux/youtube-dl-formats/README.md

 **TO-DO:**

  - Replace xclip clipboard with a clipboard that retains more than one entry.
-I would like to be able to search the clipboard for the most recent YouTube URL.
+(I would like to be able to search the clipboard for the most recent YouTube URL.)
+ - Have youtube-dl download video information only once.
+(It currently downloads twice: once with `youtube-dl -F` command and again with `youtube-dl -f` command).
+ - Supress messages from youtube-dl about the download of video information, while retaining format information from `-F`.